Advancing Aspect-Based Sentiment Analysis through Deep Learning Models: SentiSys

 \subsection{Dependency-parsing Layer}

 The output hidden vector of the Bi-LSTM network, denoted as ${\bf h}_t$, can be used as an input to the dependency-parsing layer in the Bi-GCN, which helps to identify word dependencies in a sentence by constructing a dependency tree.
 Formally, the Bi-GCN initiates a matrix to record the edge information weights.
 Initially, it derives the adjacency matrix ${\bf A} \in \mathbb{R}^{n \times n}$ from the sentence's dependency tree.
-The conventional form of this adjacency matrix can be expressed as follows:

-GCN lacks the ability to capture rich edge information due to the discrete nature of the adjacency matrix ( comprising only 0s and 1s).
-We present an adjacency matrix that contains non-discrete edge information, which is formulated as follows:
+We present an adjacency matrix that contains non-discrete edge information, formulated as